WayScience/iceberg-bioimage/README.md

 ## OME-Arrow integration

 Everything above deals with *metadata* — shape, dtype, file location.
-If you also need the *pixel data itself* (the "image payload") in Arrow form, for example to pass into an ML pipeline without re-reading the original file format, use the optional OME-Arrow integration (requires `ome-arrow >= 0.0.10`):
+If you also need the *pixel data itself* stored as an Arrow table (for example, to pass raw pixel arrays into an ML pipeline without re-reading the original file), use the optional OME-Arrow integration (requires `ome-arrow >= 0.0.11`):

 ```python
 from iceberg_bioimage import (